pallad-ts/error-mapper/README.md

 })
 ```

-`ErrorMapping` is a function that receives and error and decides whether can handle it by returning desired output.
+`ErrorMapping` is a function that receives an error and decides whether can handle it by returning desired output.

-For example you might want to return validation errors or extra details about `NotFound` error, to the output.
+For example you might want to return validation errors or extra details about `NotFound` error.

-Example:

 ```typescript
 ErrorMapperBuilder.fromEnv()